ernestdolog/js-algorithms-cheatsheet/data-structures/trees/tree-traversal/breadth-first/README.md

 # Breadth-first Tree Traversal
 Going through each stages "horizontally" of a tree.

+> **When to use?**: When there is a huuuuge number of nodes to keep track of.
+A tree more deep than wide.
+(By space complexity / this case it takes less space than depth-first would)

 ### How to:
  - create a queue to store values of visited nodes
  - place `root` node to the queue